Summer 2026narrativeworldbuildingliberationNow Enrolling

 Real-World Project

-Students can choose to work on a zine, op-ed or a narrative essay, or informal teaching guide or manifesto towards reimagining either a personal mode of being, challenging an institutional framework, or questioning broader structures of oppression.
-Choose a medium (literary | investigative | educational) and scale (micro | meso | macro) to create a counter-map, an elsewhere geography, to take back to your communities.
+Participants will be encouraged to work on a speculative reimagining of any mode of being from within their lives—a zine, op-ed or a narrative essay, or informal teaching guide or manifesto—towards reimagining either a personal trait, challenging an institutional framework, or questioning broader structures of oppression.
+Choose a medium (literary | investigative | educational) and scale (micro- | meso- | macro-) to create a counter-map, an elsewhere geography, to take back to your communities.

 About the Instructor